 Breast Implant Placements

 Over or Under is the traditional option when it comes to choosing your breast implant placement.
-But it is actually a lot more technical than that and there is usually a variety of different options for you to choose from.
+But it is a lot more technical than that and there is usually a variety of different options for you to choose from.

 What is Subglandular implant placement?

-Over or Subglandular as it may referred to by your plastic surgeon is when your breast implants are placed over the chest or pectoral muscles.
+Over or Subglandular as it may be referred to by your plastic surgeon is when your breast implants are placed over the chest or pectoral muscles.

 dual plane/ Over or Under the Muscle for breast implants